DEFRA/forms-acceptance-tests/README.md

 The acceptance tests can be run as a Github workflow.

 - Navigate to https://github.com/DEFRA/forms-acceptance-tests/actions/workflows/journey-tests.yml
-- Click the 'Run worklfow' button on the top right of the table
+- Click the 'Run workflow' button on the top right of the table
 - Select the default 'main' branch
+- Optionally, enter a commit hash for forms-designer (if you want forms-designer to by built from that commit as opposed to using the latest Docker image)
 - Click 'Run workflow'

 This starts the workflow job and the progress can be followed by viewing the log.
 The workflow usually take about 3 - 4 mins to complete.